12shubham1/ats_puzzle/README.md

 ### **Approach**
 The approach used was as follows:

-\1) Run N simulations for the different input cases\.
+\1) Run N simulations for the different input cases.

-\2) Fit a distribution to the sample generated for each case\.
+\2) Fit a distribution to the sample generated for each case.

-\3) Estimate the time taken as the mean of the distribution that best fits\.
+\3) Estimate the time taken as the mean of the distribution that best fits.

-\4) Based on initial analysis, force a lognormal distribution on each sample\.
-This allowed for a comparison of the impact of each variable in the problem: Backtrack, Diagonal and success condition (meet or cross)\.
+\4) Based on initial analysis, force a lognormal distribution on each sample.
+This allowed for a comparison of the impact of each variable in the problem: Backtrack, Diagonal and success condition (meet or cross).

 ### **Results**
 (Note: The results below can be replicated by using seed 1 `random.seed(1)` in `main.py` or similar results can be obtained by running the code directly without forcing a seed)